ziotom78/raytracing_course/tomasi-ray-tracing-02a.md

 -   Rods are not sensitive to SPD, and are used mainly in low light conditions.

--   Obviously, as today we are discussing colors, we are interested in cones!
+-   Since our focus today is on color, we will concentrate on cones.

 # Types of Cones